eloiseelle/Capstone-2/README.md

 ## 2. Methodology

-1. **Data Cleaning**
+1. **Data cleaning**
    Gender and city metadata were added or corrected.
-Cities were grouped into metro areas (e.g., Brooklyn, Queens → NYC), and non-rap artists like Beyoncé and Rihanna were removed.
+Cities were grouped into areas (e.g., Brooklyn, Queens → NYC).

-2. **Feature Engineering**
+2. **Feature engineering**
    Total mentions were calculated across datasets.
 Artists with ≥5 total mentions were labeled "hits" for prediction.

+3. **Pre-processing**

+   Before modeling, we performed additional preprocessing to refine the dataset for machine learning.

+4. **Modeling**
+   A Random Forest Classifier was trained on city and platform features.
+Performance:
+   - 100% accuracy on test set (n = 11)
+   - 88% mean accuracy (cross-validation)

-3. **Visualization**
+5. **Visualization**
    Created visual summaries such as:

    - Top female rappers by total mentions